divya031090/phyLoSTM/README.md

-# CNN-LSTM
+# phyLoSTM

 A combined modeling using CNN for feature extraction and LSTM for temporal dependency analysis in microbiome data.
 DIABIMMUNE three country cohort has been used as the data for implementation of the method.

-temporal.py and CNN.py are the main files.
+temporal.py is the file for longitudinal analysis and CNN.py is the file for CNN based feature extraction

+The datafiles are

 Prerequisites: